Building a Librarian with the Agent Kit

 Let's add a brief interview process in front of the Researcher, and then give the interview results to it.

 To do this, we will need to create a loop in our board: a cycle in which the interviewer repeatedly asks us a series of questions.
-This loop is a very common pattern when working with the Agent Kit, and it has a special node called Looper to make loops quickly.
+This loop is a very common pattern when working with the Agent Kit, and it has a special component called Looper to make loops quickly.

 Looper has a distinctive "cycle" icon.
 Just like we did with the Specialists, let's drag a Looper into the board and name it "Interview Planner".
 The purpose of this particular Looper will be to plan and conduct the book interview described above.